 Most people tend to think of sapphires as being only blue.
 Actually, sapphires are discovered in a wide array of colors.
 The most sought-after fancy color is the padparadscha, which means "lotus flower".
 It is orangey-pink-salmon.
 The second most desirable color is electric pink.
 These stones are extremely vibrant and are often mistaken for, or sold incorrectly as, Burma ruby.
 Many speculators buy and sell violet, orange, golden, white and yellow sapphires.
 They feel that once these gems receive more exposure, they will become a favorite among connoisseurs.
 The main source of fancy colored sapphires is Southeast Asia.|

-Other gems NGC trades in include: alexandrite, cat's-eye chrysoberyl, Burma star ruby, Burma star sapphire, demantoid garnet, grape and color-change garnets, Nigerian orange garnets and tourmalines, and red beryls.
+Other gems NGC trades in include: alexandrite, cat's-eye chrysoberyl, Burma star ruby, Burma star sapphire, demantoid garnet, color-change garnets, Paraiba Tourmaline, and red beryls.
 Call NGC or see How To Collect Gems for Fun and Profit and The Gemstone Forecaster for more specific information on these gems.

 The Gemstone Forecaster Newsletter